 Xiaomi sells two versions of the Mi Band 6 in China: one with contactless payments and Xiaomi’s Xiao AI voice assistant, and another model without those two features.
 Unfortunately, the global model misses out on those features too.

-The company is keeping quiet about the countries in which the Mi Band 6 will be available.
+The Mi Band 6 isn’t yet available in all regions.
 Based on the Mi Band 5’s availability, we can assume the Mi Band 6 will come to most parts of the world and possibly India at a later date.
 It likely won’t see an official launch in the US, but that shouldn’t stop you from importing one from an international retailer like Amazon.
-It will be available in six colorways: Black, Orange, Yellow, Olive, Ivory, and Blue.
-The global Mi Band 6 version will launch sometime in late April.
+Where it is available, it comes in six colorways: Black, Orange, Yellow, Olive, Ivory, and Blue.

 Design: Same ol’ same ol’